kuzudb/kuzudb.github.io/docs/blog/wcoj.md

 To this day, this is the norm.
 DBMSs pick a "join order" which is the order in which the tables should be joined iteratively 2 at a time.
-In the above example, for example there are three possible join orders, corresponding to different paranthesizations:
+In the above example, for example there are three possible join orders.
+One way to represent these orders is by writing different paranthesizations of the joins:
 - (i) $((F1 \bowtie F2) \bowtie F3)$; (ii) $(F1 \bowtie (F2 \bowtie F3))$;
   and (iii) $((F1 \bowtie F3) \bowtie F2)$.

-The optimization is of course more complex than this ordering because the system also has to choose which binary join algorithm to use when joining each pair of tables, e.g., hash joins, index nested loop joins, merge joins, etc. But they all follow the same paradigm of joining 2 base or intermediate tables iteratively, until all tables are joined (all in all they will use exactly n-1 join operators to join n tables): hence the term *binary joins* to describe the plans of these existing systems.
+The optimization problem for a system is of course more complex than this ordering because the system also has to choose which binary join algorithm to use when joining each pair of tables, e.g., hash joins, index nested loop joins, merge joins, etc. But most existing systems all follow the same paradigm of joining 2 base or intermediate tables iteratively, until all tables are joined (all in all they will use exactly n-1 join operators to join n tables): hence the term *binary joins* to describe the plans of these existing systems.